London vs Leeds Salary After Tax, Commute and Work Costs

 How do commuting costs compare between London and Leeds?

 A London annual Travelcard is £2,100 for zones 1–3 and £3,264 for zones 1–6.
 Many Leeds commuters with a monthly rail or bus pass pay under £1,200 a year for comparable journey times.
-That £1,600–£2,000 difference represents a meaningful share of the gross salary premium, particularly when both salaries are subject to higher-rate tax.
+That £1,600–£2,000 difference represents a meaningful share of the gross extra salary, particularly when both salaries are subject to higher-rate tax.

 What sectors have strong salaries in Leeds?